jackey8616/PyFun-Backend/CONTRIBUTING.md

 #     await post(cli=test_cli, url=route['url'], data=req_data, callback=override)
 ```

-Of course you can add more than one test if you wish.
+Of course, if you want to add more tests to make sure your lesson is healthy, go for it!
-Remember that make sure every test should be in the same test file.
+Remember to make sure every test for each lesson is in the same test file.
-Also, every function should be `async`, have a `test_` prefix and only the `test_cli` argument.
+Please refer to test files in this project to see how to use `test_cli.post` requests to test your lessons!

 For example:
 ```python